wongwaituck/wongwaituck.github.io/_posts/ctfsg/2022-01-22-ctfsgctf-2021-whichlee-writeup.markdown

     probs = F.softmax(x)
 {% endhighlight %}

-All that's left is to find an image that corresponds to an output of all zeroes in the commented line.
+All that's left is to find an image that corresponds to an output with each component being exactly the same in the commented line.
 One easy first step is to exploit the Rectified Linear Unit (ReLU) activation function, which if you recall looks something like this:

 ![ReLU in Picture, credits: https://www.researchgate.net/figure/ReLU-activation-function_fig3_319235847](/images/whichlee_ReLU-activation-function.png)